Canary System Terms & Conditions

 By using the Services, you consent to receiving service related electronic communications from Canary, which may include notices about applicable fees, transactional information, and other information related to the Services.
 You agree that any notices, agreements, disclosures, or other communications that we send you electronically will satisfy any legal requirements, including that such communications be in writing.

 These Terms continue in effect while you access and use the Services.
-At any time, Canary may (i) suspend or terminate your rights to access or use the Services, or (ii) terminate these Terms if Canary in good faith believes that you have used the Services in violation of these Terms, including any incorporated guidelines or terms.
+At any time, Canary may (i) suspend or terminate your rights to access or use the Services (which include, for avoidance of doubt, any Premium Services), or (ii) terminate these Terms if Canary in good faith believes that you have used the Services in violation of these Terms, including any incorporated guidelines or terms.
 Upon termination of this Agreement, your right to use the Services will automatically terminate.
 The proprietary rights, disclaimer of warranties, representations made by you, indemnities, limitations of liability, governing law & jurisdiction and general provisions shall survive any termination of these Terms.

 Canary may temporarily suspend the Services without notice for security reasons, system failure, maintenance and repair, or other circumstances.
 Canary does not offer any specific uptime guarantee for the Services.